mattehicks/IniTmux/README.md

 └── Vector
 ```

-All of that directories, except `branch`, has a lot in common when creating windows for each one of them.
+All of these directories, except `branch`, has a lot in common when creating windows for each one of them.

 1. The name of the directory will be the name of the window;
 2. All windows will share the same layout;